isiak44/RasheedPBL/Project8/README.md

 sudo nginx -t

 sudo systemctl restart nginx

 ```

-First step is to set up an EC2 instance for our Nginx server.
+The first step is to set up an EC2 instance for our Nginx server.

 ![ec2-instances](images/ec2-instances.png)